ncatlab/nlab-content/pages/4/7/2/4/4274/content.md

 where on the right we have the [[Jacobi theta-function]] $\theta$ divided by the [[Dedekind eta-function]] $\eta$.

-Comparison shows that in terms of this the exponential series of the Witten genus is equivalently (by the [[splitting principle]] the $k$-fold products are leftimplicit):
+Comparison shows that in terms of this the exponential series of the Witten genus is equivalently (by the [[splitting principle]] the $k$-fold products are left implicit):

 $$
   \exp_w = z/K_w = \eta^2 \, \chi(\tilde S_+ - \tilde S_-)